 About Liberty Technology Magnet High School

-Mission Statement: Liberty Technology Magnet High School's vision is to continue to set a high standard of quality education for the future with a strong emphasis on achieving proficiency, academic excellence, community involvement, technical precision, and self-discipline.
+Vision Statement: Liberty Technology Magnet High School's vision is to continue to set a high standard of quality education for the future with a strong emphasis on achieving proficiency, academic excellence, community involvement, technical precision, and self-discipline.

-Vision: In order to achieve the vision of Liberty, our mission is to create a learning environment that actively engages all students in achieving proficiency, completing graduation requirements, preparing for college, being job ready, and using advanced technical skills for life-long learning.
+Mission Statement: In order to achieve the vision of Liberty, our mission is to create a learning environment that actively engages all students in achieving proficiency, completing graduation requirements, preparing for college, being job ready, and using advanced technical skills for life-long learning.

 School Colors and Mascot